 I popped a photo of my hot choc on my Insta at the start of December and I got loads of messages and comments about the cream asking how I got it to look so good.
 Here’s me secret: I used to be a barista at a garden centre café.
 So you literally needed to get that cream spot on for customers or it would come straight back!
 Don’t even get me started on the cappuccinos.

 I’ve started using Instagram a lot more during the Christmas period as I just love Christmas.
 It’s my ultimate goal to go and visit all the beautiful Christmas trees in New York, I blame my Mam.
 We’re both equally obsessed with Home Alone 1 & 2.
 The second featuring New York at its most festive time and it looks lush.
 The only problem is we are both a bit scared of getting on a plane.
-I’m sure if we were really tempted we would just suck it up and go, ha!
+I’m sure if we were really tempted we would just suck it up and go!

 Surround Yourself with People who Make You the Happiest

 I think lockdown has really shown who really has your back when you’re going through something, especially with your mental health.
 After being best friends for nearly six years, I know I have Will, Jake and Lauren ALWAYS.
 I will also have Marty even if he isn’t just down the road anymore.
 He’s only a snapchat or message away.
 Who else would I rather go for a gin with?
 Alice and Chris are 100% there to add a comedic twist to everything too.
 You need balance in a friendship group.
-I was going to use the word bubble then, but I think it’s been overused a bit in recent months…something to do with a pandemic…?
+I was going to use the word bubble then, I think it’s been overused a bit in recent months…something to do with a pandemic…?

 I’m so happy as Lauren has become a Christmas temp at my work so it’s been so lovely to actually see her nearly every day and work together again!
-It’s become a regular thing for us to have our lunch breaks together so we go for a little walk around town while it’s all festive and grab hot chocs.
-There’s actually a new hot chocolate BAR that’s just opened in town which I am yet to visit.
+It’s become a regular thing for us to have our lunch breaks together, we go for a little walk around town while it’s all festive and grab hot chocs.
+There’s actually a new hot chocolate BAR just opened in town which I am yet to visit.
 Maybe I’ll pop in on Christmas Eve for a nice little sugar rush!